ericmann/wp-session-manager/readme.txt

 None

 == Changelog ==

+= 1.1.2 =
+* Fix a race condition where session expiration options could accidentally be set to autoload
+* Make the garbage collection routine run hourly to alleviate long-running tasks on larger sites

 = 1.1.1 =
 * Fix a bug where session expiration was not properly set upon instantiation